NathanDunning/Visualising-Transport-Networks/M1_Requirements/project_requirement.md

 **Actors:**
 * 	Client
 * 	System

 **Triggers:**
-* 	The user indicates they want to change filters by clicking on the ‘next’ button or ‘previous’ buttons **Preconditions:**
+* 	The user indicates they want to change filters by clicking on the ‘next’ button or ‘previous’ buttons

+**Preconditions:**
 * 	None

 **Post-Conditions:**
 * 	None

 **Normal-Flow:**
 1. The user will indicate that they want to change/cycle through filters by clicking the ‘next’ or ‘previous’ buttons
-2. The system will redisplay the next set of filters on the menu bar **Alterate Flow:**
+2. The system will redisplay the next set of filters on the menu bar

+**Alternate Flow:**

-2a.
-The user is on the last filter clicking ‘next’
+2. The user is on the last filter clicking ‘next’
     1. The system will redisplay the same filters on the menu bar

 #### View section/zone<br>
 **Actors:**
 * 	Client
 * 	System

 **Triggers:**
-* 	The user indicates they want to view information on a section by clicking on it **Preconditions:**
+* 	The user indicates they want to view information on a section by clicking on it

+**Preconditions:**
-* 	There is data for each divided zone **Post-Conditions:**
+* 	There is data for each divided zone

+**Post-Conditions:**
-* 	The user will know in detail information about that zone **Normal-Flow:**
+* 	The user will know in detail information about that zone

+**Normal-Flow:**
 1. The user will indicate they want to view information on a section by clicking on it
 2. The system will display in pop* up information about the requested zone
-3. The user will close the pop* up when finished **Alterate Flow:**
+3. The user will close the pop* up when finished

+**Alternate Flow:**

-1a.
-No information about that section found
+1. No information about that section found
     1. The system will display nothing

 #### Select type of transport<br>
 **Actors:**
 * 	Client
 * 	System

 **Triggers:**
 * 	The user indicates they want to select the mode of transportation by clicking the designated ‘change type’ button located on the side of the screen

 **Preconditions:**
-* 	There is available data for different transport modes **Post-Conditions:**
+* 	There is available data for different transport modes

+**Post-Conditions:**
-* 	The system will display data on the graphical user interface of a different mode **Normal-Flow:**
+* 	The system will display data on the graphical user interface of a different mode

+**Normal-Flow:**
 1. The user will indicate that they want to select the mode of transportation by clicking the designated ‘change type’ button
 2. The system will display a dropdown menu containing the list of different transport types the user can choose from
 3. The user selects the new transport type by clicking on the on the items on the dropdown menu
-4. The system will read data from that type of transportation, stored locally, and display it on the graphical user interface **Alterate Flow:**
+4. The system will read data from that type of transportation, stored locally, and display it on the graphical user interface

+**Alternate Flow:**

-3a.
-There is no data stored locally about that type of data
+3. There is no data stored locally about that type of data
     1. The system will display one item in the dropdown menu
     2. The user will be unable to change transport type

 #### Change map view<br>
 **Actors:**